How to unlock an iPhone 5, 6, 6s, and 7: Here’s How to Make a Locked iPhone Accept Any Sim

-Happy with your iPhone, but think you’re paying over the odds for data and texts?
+Happy with your iPhone, but think you’re paying too much for data and texts?
 We’ve all be there, to be honest.
-Sometimes swapping mobile networks is a good idea, but there might be a slight snag: If your iPhone is locked to a particular network, it’ll need to be unlocked before it will accept your new SIM.
+Sometimes swapping mobile networks is a good idea, but there might be a slight snag: If your iPhone is locked to a particular network, it’ll need to be unlocked before it will accept another carrier’s SIM card.

 It sounds complicated – and it is.
 Sorry, about that.
 Anyway, it’ll be fine, because this handy guide contains all the information you need to know.

 How to tell if your iPhone is Locked